 Not sure which walk to go on?

-HOW ABOUT THE BERE PENINSULAR SILVER MINES WALK A DELIGHTFUL PICTURESQUE WALK OF ABOUT 6.5 MILES BUT THERE IS A SHORTCUT TO REDUCING IT TO 3 MILES
+HOW ABOUT THE BERE PENINSULAR SILVER MINES WALK A DELIGHTFUL PICTURESQUE WALK OF ABOUT 6.5 MILES BUT THERE IS A SHORTCUT TO REDUCING IT TO 3 MILES.
+Find it under Tamar valley Walks it’s walk 3.

 IF YOU LIVE IN THE NORTH OF THE REGION GO FOR THE STICKLEPATH WALK IT PASSES 4 PUBS ON THE WAY AROUND.
 (FIND IT UNDER DARTMOOR NORTH)